aviart/gd-star-rating/trunk/readme.txt

 * Full WordPress MU support

 == Configuration ==
-Plugin administration consist of 13 panels:
+Plugin administration consist of 13 main panels:

 * Front Page:
   General info about the plugin and links